 Amy Alessio is an award winning librarian with a black belt in karate.
-Her latest co-authored reference title is 50+ Fandom Programs: Planning Festivals and Events for Tweens, Teens, and Adults (ALA Editons, 2017).
+She has co-authored several programming books for ALA Editions, including 50+ Fandom Programs: Planning Festivals and Events for Tweens, Teens, and Adults (ALA Editons, 2017).
 She has conducted several webinars for the American Library Association on programming.
 She reviews mysteries and romances for Booklist and has authored and edited several other works of fiction and nonfiction.
 She is a former board member for YALSA.
 She foists her passion for vintage food trends and retro crafts at local and national workshops and on her blog.
 She has over 1000 vintage cookbooks and still owns her 80’s Strawberry Shortcake dolls.
 Learn more at http://www.amyalessio.com.

 - About the Authors